The evolution of the radio luminosity function of group galaxies in COSMOS: Summary and Conclusions

 \section{Summary and Conclusions}

-We presented a study of radio luminosity functions RLFs of group galaxies in the COSMOS field, based on data from the VLA-COSMOS 3~GHz Large Project \citep{smolcic17a} and the X-ray galaxy groups catalogue \citep{gozaliasl19}.
+We presented a study of radio luminosity functions, RLFs, of group galaxies in the COSMOS field, based on data from the VLA-COSMOS 3~GHz Large Project \citep{smolcic17a} and the X-ray galaxy groups catalogue \citep[][and in prep.]{gozaliasl19}.
 The X-ray galaxy groups cover halo masses in the range $M_{\rm 200c} = 8 \times 10^{12} - 3 \times 10^{14} M_{\odot}$ and the redshift range 0.07 $< z <$ 2.3.
-To probe the same group population at all redshifts, we apply a halo-mass cut and only select groups with halo masses $M_{\rm 200c} > 10^{13.3} M_{\odot}$.
+To probe the same group population at all redshifts, we applied a halo-mass cut and only selected groups with halo masses $M_{\rm 200c} > 10^{13.5} M_{\odot}$.
 Furthermore, we applied completeness corrections to the calculation of the RLF \citep{novak17} and all galaxy-group members are brighter than $K$ = 24.5 mag, which allows for an unbiased analysis.

-We calculated the RLF of group galaxies based on the $V/V_{\rm max}$ method and compared it to the 3 GHz RLF from \cite{novak18} who fitted the total RLF with pure luminosity evolution models that depend on redshift.
+We calculated the RLF of group galaxies based on the $V_{\rm max}$ method and compared it to the 3 GHz RLF from \cite{novak18} who fitted the total RLF with pure luminosity evolution models that depend on redshift.
 The AGN and SFG populations, characterised by the radio excess parameter, were fitted with a Markov chain Monte Carlo algorithm.
-We fitted the group galaxies' RLFs with linear and power-law model and estimate their contribution to the total RLF.
-We also studied how much satellites, brightest group galaxies, AGN, and SFGs contribute to the RLF of galaxy groups and to the total 3 GHz RLF.
+We fitted the group galaxies' (GGs) RLFs using two methods, a) by scaling the total 3 GHz RLF, and b) with a linear (power-law) fit, and estimated their contribution to the total RLF.
+We also studied how much satellites (SGs), brightest group galaxies (BGGs), AGN, and SFGs contribute to the RLF of galaxy groups and to the total 3 GHz RLF.
+The two fitting methods provide similar results, with the ratio between data and model (Fig.~\ref{fig:residuals}) suggesting the power-law fit proving slightly better for the GG RLF.
+The linear regression fit is the adopted method for the interpretation of the results.

 Our main results are summarised below: